According to a recent survey, over one-third of millennials in the U.S. have a side gig to help them bring in extra money.

-One lesson I’ve learned is that the more value you have to give and share, the more you can potentially make.
+One lesson I’ve learned is that the more value you have to give and share, the more you can earn.

 So if you’re super knowledgeable on a specific topic or love the idea of sharing your DIY’s and recipes with others, then starting a blog could be the perfect side hustle for you.

 And of course, if you enjoy writing, then all the better!
 Here are some of the top ways you can make money with a blog:

 - Creating a course or product